 Allow us to introduce ourselves.
-We are a team of 5 passionate ant keepers who dived into ant keeping more than two decades ago.
-We are like an ant family when it comes to hierarchy.
-Like the ants in the colony, every member has a different job to do, some collect food, others defend the queen, and everyone in our team does a specific job in a complicated symbiosis to deliver the highest possible quality live ants and ant farms on the market here in the UK.
-We are raising our colonies from healthy and fertile queens ourselves and we guarantee live queen arrival.
+We are a team of 5 passionate ant keepers who dived into ant keeping more than two decades ago, in 1997.
+We are like an ant family when it comes to hierarchy, in the same manner as the ants in the colony, every member has a different job to do, some collect food, others defend the queen, and everyone in our team does a specific job in a complicated symbiosis to deliver the highest possible quality live ants and ant farms on the market here in the UK.
+We are raising most of our ant colonies from healthy and fertile queens ourselves and we guarantee live queen arrival.
 We always check and feed your ants before dispatch.
+We take every care to ensure live goods are packaged safely and securely.
+We endeavour to provide the lowest possible risk in transit.
+At our company, we are proud to offer a CO2-neutral shipping service.
+This initiative aligns with our commitment to environmental sustainability and reducing carbon footprint.
+Last but not least, our products and packaging are fully recyclable and environmentally friendly.

 Every single ant farm we offer goes through a very strict and narrow lane from the idea at the beginning sketched on paper, (sometimes on a napkin in the pub), the design process itself including 3D modelling and then the testing period which lasts from one and a half to three years.